 Several Ukrainian laws adopted after DCFTA adoption declared Ukraine's adherence to both "international and/or EU norms."
-These laws do not address cases when international (CODEX or OIE-based) regulations and standards differ from EU regulations and standards.
-Currently, certain market access conditions established by Ukraine may be considered partially non-compliant with provisions of the WTO agreement and/or with the standards established by international standards setting bodies.
+These laws do not address cases when international (CODEX or WOAH-based) regulations and standards differ from EU regulations and standards.
+Certain market access conditions established by Ukraine may be partially non-compliant with provisions of the WTO agreement and/or with the standards established by international standards-setting bodies.
 The U.S. exporter should rely on bilateral certificates and bilaterally negotiated market access terms as described in the FAIRS Certificate and current FAIRS Annual Reports.

-Ukraine implemented a single food safety authority model for its food and animal safety control, as well as consumer protection: the State Service of Ukraine on Food Safety and Consumer Protection (SSUFSCP), which is within the Ministry of Economy (ME).
-The SSUFSCP is responsible for safety and control of veterinary drugs, feed, live animals, reproductive materials, products of animal origin for food and non-food consumption, other processed and unprocessed food products, and phytosanitary issues (plant quarantine).
+Ukraine implemented a single food safety authority model for its food and animal safety control, as well as consumer protection: the State Service of Ukraine on Food Safety and Consumer Protection (SSUFSCP).
+It is a standalone agency, and since 2022, it has been subordinated to the Minister of the Cabinet of Ministers of Ukraine.
+The SSUFSCP is responsible for the safety and control of veterinary drugs, feed, live animals, reproductive materials, products of animal origin for food and non-food consumption, other processed and unprocessed food products, and phytosanitary issues (plant quarantine).

 The SSUFSCP possesses only oversight and control functions.
-New laws and regulations are developed and adopted by the Sanitary and Phytosanitary Policies Division of the Ministry of Agrarian Policy and Food (MAPFU).
+New laws and regulations are developed and adopted by corresponding Ministries.
+Most agricultural and food product safety-related regulations are adopted by the Sanitary and Phytosanitary Policies Division of the Ministry of Agrarian Policy and Food (MAPFU) and the Ministry of Healthcare of Ukraine (MHCU).
+MAPFU also adopts plant variety registration and seed certification regulations, while SSUFSCP has market control and oversight functions.
 Within SSUFSCP, import control functions are performed by the Food Safety and Veterinary Department and the Department for Phytosanitary Safety and Control of Seeds and Nurseries.
-Interested readers should refer to the SSUFSCP website for a complete list of functions and controls of each of the SSUFSCP divisions.
+Interested readers should refer to the SSUFSCP website for a complete list of functions and controls of each SSUFSCP division.
+Some contacts and databases may be temporally unavailable due to wartime restrictions.
 SSUFSCP is also responsible for all aspects of food safety for all imported and domestically produced food products.
-Other regulatory functions of SSUFSCP not related to food and agricultural products safety are not addressed in this report.
-Plant variety registration and seed certification functions are controlled by MAPFU, while SSUFSCP has market control and oversight functions.
+Other regulatory functions of SSUFSCP not related to food and agricultural product safety are not addressed in this report.

-The Ministry of Healthcare of Ukraine (MHCU) remains responsible for food safety issues in public food establishments and epidemiological control in cases of food-borne illness investigations and elimination of outbreaks.
-The MHCU is also responsible for the establishment of maximum residue levels (MRLs) for microbiological indicators and food contaminants as well as the registration of food additives.
+The MHCU remains responsible for a limited number of food safety controls and does not overlap with SSUFSCP.
+MHCU authority is limited to inspections of public food establishments and epidemiological control in cases of foodborne illness investigations and elimination of outbreaks.
+The MHCU is also responsible for establishing maximum residue levels (MRLs) for microbiological indicators and food contaminants, as well as the registration of food additives.